 The capital apportionment weight is the weight that the state assigns to capital in its formula for apportioning income among the multiple states in which a firm generates federal taxable income.
-Every U.S. state that taxes corporate income uses "formulary apportionment" which specifies how firms that operate in multiple states must allocate their federal taxable income to that state.
+Every U.S. state that taxes corporate income uses "formulary apportionment" to instruct firms that operate in multiple states on allocating their federal taxable income to that state.
 The apportionment formula is in all cases a weighted average of the company's sales, payroll, and property, though the weight on one or more factor can be and often is equal to zero.
 The weights in this formula vary considerably by state.
 Over the last 30 years, states have moved toward increasing the weight on sales and decreasing the weights on payroll and property.
-These changes encourage job creation and investment in-state and "export" the tax burden to out-of-state business owners, who sell goods and services in-state but employ workers and capital out-of-state (Wilson, 2006).
-The capital apportionment weight (CAW) can be thought of as a capital tax instrument with somewhat similar effects as the corporate income tax rate.
+These changes encourage job creation and investment in-state and "export" the tax burden to out-of-state (Wilson, 2006).
+The capital apportionment weight can be thought of as a capital tax instrument with somewhat similar effects as the corporate income tax rate.

 Data on CAW are obtained from the following sources.
-First, data by state for 1997 was obtained from Edmiston (1998), who compiled the data from the Federation of Tax Administrators and generously provided us with an update of these data for 2001.
-Second, we use information from Omer and Shelley (2004) documenting when each state first diverged from the traditional apportionment weights of one-third each on payroll, property, and sales.
+First, data by state for 1997 was obtained from Edmiston (1998), who compiled the data from the Federation of Tax Administrators (1997) and generously provided us with an update of these data for 2001.
+Second, we use information from Omer and Shelley (2004) documenting when each state first diverged from the traditional apportionment weights of (1/3, 1/3, 1/3) on payroll, property, and sales.
 This information generates a provisional series (assuming no changes between the first change and 1997 and/or between 1997 and 2001) that we then refine by checking with individual state tax departments.

 The three tax policy measures discussed above have the advantage that they are directly chosen by state policymakers and hence conform well with our model of strategic tax competition and business rent-seeking.
 However, they do not provide a comprehensive measure of the total tax assessed on capital.
 A more comprehensive measure would include other taxes and fees and would account for the ability of business to avoid or mitigate the corporate income tax by way of various tax planning strategies.
-Thus, we construct a measure of the average corporate tax rate $(ACT{i,i})$.
+Thus, we construct a measure of the average corporate tax rate (ACT{i,t}).
 This fourth tax policy variable is defined as the ratio of state tax revenues from corporate taxes, severance taxes, and license fees to total state business income, the latter measured by gross operating surplus.

-The competitive states tax policy $(\tau{i,i}^{\#})$ is an important variable in our analysis and, for state i, is defined as a weighted-average of the tax policies prevailing in the other 47 contiguous states.
-This weighted-average formulation is indicated by a superscript "[#]" and can be interpreted as a spatial lag on $\tau{i,i}$.
+The competitive states tax policy $(\tau{i,t}^{\#})$ is an important variable in our analysis and, for state i, is defined as a weighted-average of the tax policies prevailing in the other 47 contiguous states.
+This weighted-average formulation is indicated by a superscript "#" and can be interpreted as a spatial lag on $\tau{i,t}$.
 The weights reflect the "competitive closeness" of the other states as measured by the inverse distance between the population centroids for a given state and that of each of the other 47 contiguous states.
 The weights are normalized to sum to unity.